xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 <small>Q: What is the software supposed to do?</small>

-The next version of the VS COde xPack extension should add a wizard, to allow the creation of new C/C++ projects based on the definitions found in the µOS++ packages and an editor page to change various settings related to components.
+The next version of the VS Code xPack extension should add a wizard, to allow the creation of new C/C++ projects based on the definitions found in the µOS++ packages and an editor page to change various settings related to components.